-Spinal cord stimulator surgery may be the ideal solution if you haven’t found pain relief in prior surgeries, medications or other conservative forms of treatment, such as physical therapy.
+SCS surgery may be the ideal solution if you haven’t found pain relief in prior surgeries, medications, or other conservative forms of treatment, such as physical therapy.
 After a thorough assessment and medical history, your top-rated spine doctor at NU-Spine in Edison, NJ can tell you if you’re a good candidate for the treatment.

 Dr. Branko Skovrlj is a leading neurosurgeon and a champion of minimally invasive spine disorder treatment.
 With extensive experience treating complex spine conditions, he knows when the stimulator is the best fit for your unique situation.
 Some conditions that benefit from this type of surgery include:

 - Chronic back, leg or neck pain

 - A pinched or compressed nerve in your mid-back